-Dr. Ojeda holds a BA in Psychology and Spanish from Brandeis University and she obtained her MPH and PhD in Community Health Sciences from the School of Public Health at UCLA.
+Dr. Ojeda holds a BA in Psychology and Spanish from Brandeis University.
+She obtained her MPH and PhD in Community Health Sciences from the School of Public Health at UCLA.
 Dr. Ojeda completed a NIMH Post-doctoral fellowship in Mental Health Policy at the Department of Health Care Policy at the Harvard Medical School.

-- "Social Incorporation Following Deportation and Implications for Health Status and Access to Care" (PI: Ojeda VD) Fogarty and UC Global Health Institute GloCal Health Fellowship September, 2012- August 2012. ($50,000)
+- "Social Incorporation Following Deportation and Implications for Health Status and Access to Care" (PI: Ojeda VD) Fogarty International Center of the National Institutes of Health under Award Number R25TW009343 and UC Global Health Institute GloCal Health Fellowship

 - “Tijuana Business Attitudes Toward Deportees and the Acceptability of an Employment Opportunities Program”.
 (PI: Ojeda VD) UC Global Health Institute.

 - “Reducing HIV Risk and Social Stigma via a Gang-Tattoo Removal Intervention for Deportees in Tijuana.”
 (PI: Ojeda VD) Fogarty International Center of the National Institutes of Health under Award Number R25TW009343and UC Global Health Institute GloCal Health Fellowship.
 2014.

 - “Meanings, Contexts and Implications of Gang Tattoos for Mexican Deportees Undergoing Gang Tattoo Removal.”
 (PI: Ojeda VD) PIMSA Consortium through the Health Initiative of the Americas.